Calvert Trust Exmoor and the people it helps

 Claire brought her son Scott to Calvert Trust Exmoor after discovering us online.
 Scott has autism and his behaviour is unpredictable so Claire normally finds it difficult to get him out and about.
 Claire was amazed to find them riding bikes together, rock climbing and learning to cook on an open fire, that very same weekend!

 “We both relaxed, and it allowed us to rebuild our relationship.
 It felt very safe there.
 We are both more positive, with lots of ideas to try, and a changed approach to life.”

 At the end of a fun-packed day of activities, there are plenty of opportunities to relax and take some time out: take in spectacular views over the grounds and reservoir from the luxury of the Acland Suite, relax in the swimming pool and Jacuzzi, or enjoy some time out in our sensory room.

-With widened doors and corridors, grab bars, level-access shower rooms, electric doors and lifts to the upper floors, our five-star accommodation is formally accredited by the Visit England National Accessible Scheme as being suitable for part-time, assisted and independent wheelchair users; visually impaired and hearing impaired guests; and older or less mobile guests.
+With widened doors and corridors, grab bars, level-access shower rooms, electric doors and lifts to the upper floors, our accommodation is suitable for part-time, assisted and independent wheelchair users; visually impaired and hearing impaired guests; and older or less mobile guests.
 We also have a wide range of specialist adaptive equipment available to make a stay with us as comfortable as possible.

 Adam has Agenesis of the Corpus Callosum (ACC), Global Developmental Delay, sensory processing difficulties, and physical difficulties that means he uses a wheelchair.
 Adam is also non-verbal.
 His mum Sally and her partner Mark brought Adam to Calvert Trust Exmoor last year: